n0rthin/mycelium/README.md

 # Mycelium

+_[AutoGen](https://github.com/microsoft/autogen), but for hundreds or thousands of distributed agents_

 ![multi-agent system](./media/multi-agent-system.png)

 Mycelium is framework for building mult-agent systems in which agents can communicate in natural language (LLM-based agents).
 Its primary goal is to provide tools for direct and group collaboration among agents.